fys4220/fys4220.github.io/fys4220-jbook/part-information/information_tools.md

 * A version control tool to keep track of your source.
 * And finally, the necessary hardware and laboratory equipment to test and verify you design when running on the FPGA.

 In the following sections we will briefly outline the tools you will encounter in this course.
-While some of these tools are xpecific to the type of FPGA vendor we will use in this course, the skills you learn by using these tools are transferable to tools from other FPGA.
+While some of these tools are specific to the type of FPGA vendor we will be use in this course, the skills you learn by using these tools are transferable to tools from other FPGA.
 Their user interfaces, integrated toolsets, and development flows may vary, but the general concepts still apply.
  Working with the Quartus design tools from Intel (Intel aquired Altera in 2015) in this course will therefore lower your initial threshold for getting up to speed with e.g., the Vivado design tools from AMD Xilinx (ADM completed the acquisition of Xilinx in early 2022).

 ## Hardware

 Lets start with the hardware.
-In this course you will use an FPGA development board from Intel as well as two cables, one cable to power and program the FPGA and one to communicate data between the FPGA and our PC.
+In this course you will use an FPGA development board from Intel as well as two cables, one cable to power and program the FPGA and one to communicate data between the FPGA and your PC.

 ### FPGA board
 You will be using the [DE10-Lite](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1021) development board from Terasic.
-This board is equipped with an [*MAX 10 FPGA*](https://www.intel.com/content/www/us/en/products/details/fpga/max/10.html) from Intel.
+This board is equipped with a [*MAX 10 FPGA*](https://www.intel.com/content/www/us/en/products/details/fpga/max/10.html) from Intel.
 The specific part number is: 10M50DAF484C7G.

 Depending on the number of students, you may be able to borrow a board from the course instructor.
-In this case, the board including all cables and the box will have to be returned at the end of the semester.
+In that case, the board including all cables and the box must be returned at the end of the semester.

 ```{figure} ../images/de10-lite_layout_top.jpg
 ---